cmpd6/cmpd6.github.io/_tools/_talks/asami-anzai-estimating-importation-cases-using-mobility-data.md

 ---
+speakers:
-speakers: Asami Anzai
+- Asami Anzai
 name: Estimating importation cases using mobility data
+categories:
-categories: Minisymposium lectures
+- Minisymposium lectures
 name_ms: real-time-epidemiology-in-various-geographic-scales
+ms_number: E6
 hide: no
 ---

-## Estimating importation cases using mobility data

 Background
  Mobility restrictions were commonly used to limit interaction with other people and stop the spatial spread of the COVID-19 infection.
 A statistical model was developed to estimate the number of imported cases in each Japanese prefecture using epidemiological data and inter-prefectural mobility.
  Methods